atbcb/usab-uswds/_pages/about/budget-performance/foia-report.md

 20. **Time Limits** -- the time period in the statute for an agency to respond to a FOIA request (ordinarily twenty working days from receipt of a perfected FOIA request).
 {: .alpha }

-The following concise descriptions of the nine FOIA exemptions referenced in this report.
+The following is a concise description of the nine FOIA exemptions referenced in this report.

 1. **Exemption 1:**  Classified national defense and foreign relations information.
 2. **Exemption 2:**  information that is related solely to the internal personnel rules and practices of an agency.